Transportation Security Administration: 2015 New Orleans airport attack

 On March 21, 2015, 63-year-old Richard White entered the Louis Armstrong New Orleans International Airport armed with six Molotov cocktails, a gasoline lighter, and a machete.
-White began assaulting passengers and Transportation Security Administration officers by spraying them with a can of wasp killer, then started swinging his machete.
+White began assaulting passengers and TSA officers by spraying them with a can of wasp killer, then started swinging his machete.
 A TSA agent blocked the machete with a piece of luggage, as White ran through a metal detector.
 A Jefferson Parish deputy sheriff shot and killed White as he was chasing a TSA officer with his machete.

 COVID-19 pandemic in the United States

-TSA continued working throughout the COVID-19 pandemic in the United States.
-As of December 31, 2020, TSA had 759 employees with active COVID-19 infections and who were staying home.
-TSA cumulatively had 4,978 federal employees test positive for COVID-19: 4,219 of those employees recovered, and 12 died as a result of the virus.
-TSA maintains a chart of the number of TSA employees who were confirmed to have COVID-19 at each airport, and their last day of work at that airport.
-Numbers of air travelers passing through TSA checkpoints throughout 2020 are also posted, with passenger numbers being roughly one-fifth of their number from June 2019 to June 2020, and one-half from December 2019 to December 2020.
-In March 2022, TSA was set to extend the federal public transportation mask mandate for a further 30 days, pointing to guidance from US Centers for Disease Control and Prevention.